mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-mimbl-tick-and-component-lifecycle.md

 When a component was specified in the `render` method of its parent, the following sequence of events occurs:

 1. For a managed component, Mimbl creates a component instance and calls the component's constructor.
-1. Mimbl sets the `vn` property of the component to the object implementing the `ICompVNode` interface.
+1. Mimbl sets the `vn` property of the component to the object implementing the `IVNode` interface.
-1. Mimbl calls the `afterCreate` method if the component implements it.
+1. Mimbl calls the `willMount` method if the component implements it.
 1. Mimbl calls the `beforeUpdate` method if the component implements it.
 1. Mimbl calls the `render` method, which all components must implements.
 1. Mimbl calls the `afterUpdate` method if the component implements it.